eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 Tides play a crucial role in shaping coastal and marine environments, influencing processes such as sediment transport, water clarity, the distribution of ecosystems and the structure of coral reefs.
 In particular, the tidal range, the difference between high and low tides, has significant implications for the physical and biological dynamics of intertidal regions.
 For coral reefs, tidal fluctuations determine the exposure and submersion of reef structures, influencing reef zonation, biodiversity, and habitat structure.
 Accurate and detailed tidal information is therefore essential for understanding these critical ecosystems.

-Despite the importance of tidal dynamics there are few public datasets that make tidal statistics, such as Lowest Astronomical Tide (LAT), Highest Astronomical Tide (HAT), Mean Low Spring Water (MLSW), Mean High Spring Water (MHSW), and tidal range readily available at a national scale.
-[Digital Earth Australia's Intertidal mapping](https://www.ga.gov.au/scientific-topics/dea/dea-data-and-products/dea-intertidal) combined tidal modelling as an integral part of interpretting marine satellite imagery (Bishop-Taylor, et al., 2019).
-They used tidal modelling to link the height of the water with each satellite image, then combined this with calculating the Normalised Differene Water Index to create 3-dimensional profiles of the shallow portions of the intertidal zone.
-They showed that sun synchronous satellites, such as the Sentinel 2 satellite used for the coastal imaging, only observes a limited portion of the full tidal range.
-As part of their analysis they developed downscaled intertidal tidal statistics such as LAT and HAT, based on the EOT20 dataset.
-The same tidal model that we use in this dataset.
-In this dataset we calculate additional tidal statistics that are useful for analysing the intertidal zone.
+Despite the importance of tidal dynamics there are few public datasets that make tidal statistics, such as Lowest Astronomical Tide (LAT), Highest Astronomical Tide (HAT), Mean Low Water Springs (MLWS), Mean High Water Strings (MHWS), and tidal range, readily available at a national scale.
+[Digital Earth Australia's Intertidal mapping](https://www.ga.gov.au/scientific-topics/dea/dea-data-and-products/dea-intertidal) combined tidal modelling as part of interpretting marine satellite imagery (Bishop-Taylor, et al., 2019).
+They used tidal modelling to link the height of the water with each satellite image, then combined this with calculating the Normalised Difference Water Index to create three-dimensional profiles of the shallow portions of the intertidal zone.
+They showed that sun-synchronous satellites, such as the Sentinel 2 satellite used for coastal imaging, only observe a limited portion of the full tidal range.
+As part of their analysis, they developed downscaled intertidal tidal statistics, LAT and HAT, based on the EOT20 dataset: the same tidal model that we use in this dataset.
+In this dataset, we calculate additional tidal statistics that are useful for analysing the intertidal zone.

-This dataset seeks to create national scale tidal statistics at sufficient resolution that fully represents the detail in the original tidal model.
-In this dataset we calculate the tidal statistics at 4x the resolution of the EOT20 model resulting in a grid resolution of 1/32 degree.
+This dataset seeks to create national scale tidal statistics at a sufficient resolution that fully represents the detail in the original tidal model.
+In this dataset, we calculate the tidal statistics at four times the resolution of the EOT20 model, resulting in a grid resolution of 1/32 degree.

 The primary driver for the development of this dataset was to assist in the mapping of coral reefs and intertidal zones, particularly in areas where tidal range plays a significant role in modulating visibility and habitat exposure.
 For instance, understanding the relationship between tidal range and satellite-derived waterline positions can guide the use of all-tide or low-tide composite imagery for detecting LAT.
 This distinction is critical in regions with high tidal ranges, where the disparity between Mean Sea Level (MSL) and LAT can introduce significant errors in mapping efforts.